stroiman/go-dom/README.md

 # go-dom - Headless browser for Go

+Test your Go web applications with

 > [!NOTE]
 >
-> This is still in development, and has not reached a level of usability.
+> This is still in development, and has not yet reached a level of usability.
 >
-> Given the progress I've had in the short time I spent working on this, I
-> believe this _will_ reach a level of usability.
-But it depends on how much
-> time I will have for this.
+> Expected alpha release for a version supporting forms in the spring 2025.

+> [!WARNING]
 >
-> You can help by sponsoring the project.
-If I could reach a level where I could
-> work full-time on this, the Go community could have the most awesome testing
-> tool at their disposal within a few months.

-[Software license](./LICENSE.txt) (note: I currently distribute the source under the MIT license, but as this will most likely depend on v8go, I need to verify that the license is compatible).
+> The API is not yet stable. use at your own risk.

+## Looking for sponsors

+I believe this would be an extremely useful tool, but it is also a bit of an undertaking.

+This has been the result of too much spare time; but

 ## Code structure

 This is still in early development, and the structure may still change.
-But I believe I am approaching a sensible code structure.

-The main library is in a `browser` subfolder.
-This primarily to separate it from the code generator which is used to automatically generate parts of the code based on IDL specs.
+The main library is in a subfolder, `browser`, to separate it from the code generator that generates pieces of code from IDL specs.
 The browser and code generator bases do not have any inter-dependencies, and they have different sets of unrelated external dependencies.

 ```sh
 browser/